tbro/myca/README.md

 # myca

 My CA is a developer tool to generate TLS certificate chains.
-It is meant to be used in developers workflow, and can currently generate certificate chain consisting of 1 Root CA and 1 end-entity certificate, along with end-entity's private key.
-End-entity will be signed by Root CA. These have been shown to function with rustls validation, verification and encryption, but there is still much to improve so use with caution.
+It is meant to be used in developer workflow, and can currently generate certificate chain consisting of 1 Root CA and 1 end-entity certificate, along with private keys.
+End-entity will be signed by Root CA.

 ## features